camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/overview.md

 ### Development

-For development usage in Camunda 8 Self-Managed, we highly recommend using our [Helm charts on KIND](./helm-kubernetes/guides/local-kubernetes-cluster.md) if SaaS provided by Camunda is not an option for you.
+For development usage in Camunda 8 Self-Managed, we recommend using our [Helm charts on KIND](./helm-kubernetes/guides/local-kubernetes-cluster.md) if SaaS provided by Camunda is not an option for you.
 Those Helm charts are battle-tested and give you an experience close to production.

 We support the following deployment options (the sequence expresses preference) for development: